Skip to main content

 major

-P-glycoprotein induction by St. John's Wort reduces digoxin absorption and increases elimination, lowering blood levels by approximately 25%.
-This may cause loss of heart rhythm control.
-Monitor digoxin levels closely or avoid combination.
+P-glycoprotein induction by St. John's Wort reduces digoxin absorption and increases elimination, lowering blood levels by approximately 25%, risking loss of rhythm control; close digoxin monitoring is warranted, or the combination is typically deferred.

 Who Should NOT Take This